snkty8/Amazon_Vine_Analysis/README.md

 ![image](https://github.com/snkty8/Amazon_Vine_Analysis/blob/main/images/review_id_table.png)

-- Vine Table: To created this table, the select function was used to select only the columns that are in the vine_table.
+- Vine Table: To create this table, the select function was used to select only the columns that are in the vine_table.
 It was then loaded into pgAdmin.
 Below is a screen shot of from pgAdmin.

 ![image](https://github.com/snkty8/Amazon_Vine_Analysis/blob/main/images/vine_table.png)

-After further evaluation, the number of Vine and non Vine reveiws were calculated.
+After further evaluation, the number of Vine and non-Vine reveiws were calculated.
 Using Pandas in Jupyter Notebook, the vine table was exported as a CSV.
 The data was filtered and a new dataframe was created to retrieve the total votes count equal or greater than 20 to pick reviews that were more likely to be helpful.
 Next, a new dataframe was filtered to retrieve all the rows where the number of helpful_votes divided by the total votes equal or greater than 50 percent.
 From this table the following information was caluclated:

 - Vine reviews: 94
 - Non Vine reviews: 40471